 Each year when you present your pet dog for its annual vaccination, we combine this procedure with a physical examination.
 This is also an opportunity for discussion regards your pet’s general health.
 For those clients that choose yearly heartworm injections then vaccinations may also be administered at this time.

 - Vaccinations – We generally give one injection that provides protection against 5 different diseases.
 We know that your pet would never talk to any of us again if we had to give 5 needles!
 The viruses that we typically vaccinate against are Distemper, Adenovirus (Hepatitis), Parvovirus and the two severe forms of canine cough – Parainfluenza & Bordatella (the latter actually a bacteria).
 Distemper, Adenovirus and Parvovirus (C3 or DHP – the core vaccination) – these are the three fatal diseases!
 The only one of these three that we still treat occasionally is Parvovirus and for which we seem to have an outbreak approximately every 12-18 months or so.
 The incidence of this latter disease has been thankfully greatly reduced by the widespread use of vaccinations.
 We rarely see Parvovirus cases in our local suburbs and this has been historically evident over the last 20 years.
 We now only vaccinate dogs with the C3 vaccine every 3 years from about 15 months of age.
-Bordatella & Parainfluenza (Kennel or Canine Cough) – these are highly contagious respiratory diseases.
-Even though the name ‘kennel cough’ implies this is picked up at boarding kennels, in reality dogs can become infected anywhere.
+However, regards Bordatella & Parainfluenza (Kennel or Canine Cough) – these are highly contagious respiratory diseases and we recommend vaccinating annually.
+Even though the name ‘kennel cough’ implies this is picked up at boarding kennels, in reality dogs can become infected in other scenarios.
 In boarding kennels there is a higher concentration of dogs so risks are certainly greater.
 All reputable boarding kennels would expect a dog presenting for boarding to arrive with a current annual certificate stating the pet has been vaccinated against these two diseases and is also up to date with their core vaccines.!
+These recommendations fall in line with the World Small Animal Veterinary Association protocols.

 - Physical Examination – This serves as an annual health check for your pet.
 We work through a check list as we examine your pet , and together with any recent history that you may provide us with, then we can advise about any future health concerns and if any action should be taken.
 In most circumstances your pet is given the all clear and we proceed to giving the vaccination.
 During this examination we may review current medication and preventative products for heartworm, general worming, flea and tick control.This examination becomes more and more important as your pet ages.
 If we compare your pet’s ageing with our own – you might say that annual pet checks are the same as a human health check every 7 years (a good reason for annual check-ups) .
 We would also highly recommend that all dogs & cats older than 10 years of age have a senior pet blood screen done yearly – an early warning system for impending problems.